stchris/untangle/README.md

 ``resource`` can be:

-* an URL
+* a URL
 * a filename
 * an XML string

-This XML:
+Running the above code and passing this XML:

 ```xml
 <?xml version="1.0"?>